Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-sdk/2-x/usage-tips.md

 ## Avoid Using With Telegram SDK

-Telegram is a file `telegram-web-app.js` provided by Telegram.
-Using `@telegram-apps/sdk` you must avoid using it with the SDK provided by Telegram.
-The reason is both of these packages use the same communication channel used for transmitting events and calling methods.
+Telegram provides a file `telegram-web-app.js`.
+When using `@telegram-apps/sdk`, you must avoid using it alongside the SDK provided by Telegram.
+This is because both packages use the same communication channel for transmitting events and calling methods.

-> [!DANGER] What if I use both of these packages?
+> [!DANGER] What if I use both packages?
-> In this case some of these packages will not receive events sent from the native Telegram
+> In this case, some of these packages will not receive events sent from the native Telegram
-> application.
-This will surely lead to bugs.
+> application, which will surely lead to bugs.

 ## Installing the SDK

-Before installing the package, it is required to understand what exactly must be installed.
+Before installing the package, it is important to understand what specifically must be installed.
-It depends on the technologies you are going to use.
+This depends on the technologies you are planning to use.

-In case the core library is one of the following, you should not install the `@telegram-apps/sdk`, but a package specific for you main library:
+If your core library is one of the following, you should install a package specific to your main library instead of `@telegram-apps/sdk`:

 - React: [@telegram-apps/sdk-react](../../telegram-apps-sdk-react/2-x.md)
 - Vue: [@telegram-apps/sdk-vue](../../telegram-apps-sdk-vue.md)
 - Svelte: [@telegram-apps/sdk-svelte](../../telegram-apps-sdk-svelte.md)

-So, in case you main library is React, you should install `@telegram-apps/sdk-react` instead of `@telegram-apps/sdk`.
+For example, if your main library is React, you should install `@telegram-apps/sdk-react` instead of `@telegram-apps/sdk`.

 Here is the command to install the package: